parlaynu/megadetector-v5-onnx/docs/onnx2tensorrt.md

-# Exporting ONNX to TensorRT - WIP
+# Exporting ONNX to TensorRT

+NOTE: I have run this successfully on a larger x86_64 machine, however, there's no noticeable advantage over using ONNX with the 'CUDAExecutionProvider'.
+I'd recommend skipping this unless you have a really good reason to be using TensorRT.

 This is based on the information in the following documents: